60 Reading Challenge Ideas For Adults & Kids (2023 Free Tracker)

 Does your child have a special relative that likes to read?

 Encourage them to have a challenge together.
-Pick the same book, read, and meet to discuss.
+Pick the same book, read it, and meet to discuss it.
 Zoom works as a great way to read together or discuss books with distant relatives.

 51. Classic fairy tale challenge